Melzar/clean-architecture-nextjs-react-boilerplate/README.md

 Project is a simple logistic dashboard for managing packages and clients.
 There are two separate roles `Admin` and `Member`.

+### USER STORIES

+##### Member

+    TODO

+##### Admin

+    Given I'm Admin
+    When I'm on Dashboard
+    Then I can see recent new packages
+    And I can see recent packages in transit
+    And I can see packages delivered

+    Given I'm Admin
+    When I'm on clients screen
+    Then I can see clients list

+    Given I'm Admin
+    When I'm on clients screen
+    And I click on client item
+    Then I'm navigated to client details screen

+    Given I'm Admin
+    When I'm on client details screen
+    Then I can see client name
+    And packages list

+    Given I'm Admin
+    When I'm on packages screen
+    Then I can see packages list

+    Given I'm Admin
+    When I'm on packages screen
+    And I click on package item
+    Then I can see package products

+    Given I'm Admin
+    When I tap on logout button
+    Then I'm navigated to login screen

 ### PREREQUISITES

 * `Yarn`